5th Sunday of Easter Year A

 Reflection Questions for the 5th Sunday of Easter Year A

-- In what ways can we apply the principles of delegation and leadership seen in the passage to our own lives as Catholics?
+- How can we apply the message of service to our own lives?

-- How can we maintain our trust in Jesus during difficult times?
+- How can we trust in Jesus when we face doubts or fears?

 Quotes and Social Media Graphics for the 5th Sunday of Easter Year A